 It’s challenging to overcome an eating disorder by using willpower alone – it’s important to reach out to a medical professional for help.

 If you’re concerned about a loved one, you need to intervene before things get worse.
 Begin by addressing your concerns and talking to the person about them.
-Suggest medical treatment and get referrals of mental health professionals that specialize in treating eating disorders.
+Suggest getting medical treatment and referrals from mental health professionals who specialize in treating eating disorders.